Shoga-dake is a former Shugendo peak on Chokai-san famous for its floral brilliance.

 Shoga-dake offers something for everyone, with four trails of varying lengths and difficulties.
 First are the two trailheads that begin on the Chokai Blue Line.
-The Chokai Blue Line is a mountain road that winds its way from Fukura in Yuza to the fifth station of Chokai-zan at Hokodate.
+The Chokai Blue Line is a mountain road that winds its way from Fukura in Yuza to the fifth station of Chokai-san at Hokodate.
 Then, the road goes all the way back down to Kisakata in Nikaho City, part of Akita Prefecture.

 These two trails are arguably better suited for more experienced climbers.
 The trails are considerably longer, steeper, and require more technical knowledge due to the range of terrain needed to traverse.
 If you’re really up for a challenge, or just really want to cool off in a waterfall after your hike, I’d definitely recommend taking one of these trails.

-When you reach the top of the valley, you’ll see a path laid in stone that leads up to the crater.
+When you reach the top of the valley, you’ll see a path laid in stone leading up to the crater.
 There’s no need to take this path to get to Shoga-dake.
 Take the path to the right (if you can see it, hence the guide recommendation) that takes you through marshlands and to the trail up to Shoga-dake.

 When we were climbing up, we had no idea there was a turn off there until we saw people walking on the snow.
 We climbed back this way, but nearly got lost doing so, so be extra careful here.